Updated November 22, 2022

 - Self-stigma develops when a person with a substance abuse problem internalizes those negative messages from caregivers or society in general.
 This can lead to self-doubt about the possible success of treatment and self-questioning about whether treatment is even worth trying.

-All of these types of stigma can make someone more reluctant to seek treatment, but none seemed to be the only reason people chose not to get help.
+All of these types of stigma can make someone more reluctant to seek treatment.

 The Impact of Stigma on Getting Treatment